-- The Pond a natural swimming and leisure facility located just east of the Upper Village which used to be a popular swim, picnic and volley ball area.
-A walk to the pond area was developed recently, however a flood subsequently damaged the route and the area is now largely overgrown. - The River Blackwater used for fishing, swimming and riverside walks - Accessible Green Open Space according to Kilkenny Open Space, Sports and Recreation Needs Study 2002 there are around 7.28 ha of accessible green open space in Kilmacow.
+- The Pond a natural swimming and leisure facility located just east of the Upper Village which is a popular swim and picnic area.
+The development of a walk to the pond has been ongoing since September 2007. - The River Blackwater used for fishing, swimming and riverside walks - Accessible Green Open Space according to Kilkenny Open Space, Sports and Recreation Needs Study 2002 there are around 7.28 ha of accessible green open space in Kilmacow.
 The majority of this open space is focused along the route of the River Blackwater close to the Upper Village in the vicinity of The Pond and Greenville Mill.
 These open spaces are primarily used for passive recreational use, mostly walking.
 A single parcel of open space extends northwards to the rear Shamrock Grove in Kilmacow, but it not used or accessed to the same extent for recreational purposes.